Prescription Stimulant Addiction

 Prescription Stimulant Addiction Statistics

-The National Institute for Drug Abuse (NIDA) reports the following data regarding prescription stimulant use:
+The National Institute for Drug Abuse (NIDA) reports the following data about prescription stimulant use per the 2021 National Survey of Drug Use and Health (NSDUH):

-- Approximately 6.6% (or 16 million) of U.S. adults used prescription stimulants in the preceding year
+- Approximately 6.6% (or 16 million) of U.S. adults used prescription stimulants in the past year.

-- Of those who reported prescription stimulant use, 2.1% (or 5 million) misused prescription stimulants at least once, and 0.2% (or nearly half a million) had developed prescription stimulant use disorders
+- Of those who reported prescription stimulant use, 2.1% (or 5 million) misused prescription stimulants at least once; 0.4 million people had developed prescription stimulant use disorders due to misuse.

 It’s Not Too Late For You or Your Loved One